Mifta Uddin Chowdhury Rumi

-Mifta Uddin Chowdhury Rumi A politician and former justice of Sunamganj District of Sylhet Division of Bangladesh.
+Mifta Uddin Chowdhury Rumi is a politician and former justice of the Sunamganj District a part of the Sylhet Division of Bangladesh.
 He was the BNP's MP from Sunamganj-2 (Derai-Shala) seat in the sixth parliamentary elections of the 1996 year.

 Birth and early life

-Justice Mifta Uddin Chowdhury Rumi was born in Dirai upazila of Sunamganj District.
+Justice Mifta Uddin Chowdhury Rumi was born in Dirai upazila of the Sunamganj District.

 Career

 Mifta Uddin Chowdhury Rumi is a former Justice of the Bangladesh High court.

 Political life

-He is Politician in Sunamganj District.
-Former Vice-President of Sunamganj District BNP.
+He is a politician in the Sunamganj District and former vice-president of Sunamganj District BNP.
 He was the BNP's MP from Sunamganj-2 (Derai-Shala) seat in the sixth parliamentary elections of the 1996 year.